Coronavirus: Florida Reports 1st Deaths On East Coast; Event Cancellations Mount

 "Our prayers are with his family and loved ones during this difficult time," the Republican congressman tweeted late Friday, adding: "I'm confident our community will continue to remain vigilant in combating this disease and pray there will be no further contractions of the virus in Northwest Florida."

 The state has confirmed more than a dozen cases so far — the largest cluster on the East Coast outside of New York, which has reported several dozen cases of its own.
+New York Gov. Andrew Cuomo declared a state of emergency Saturday, after officials learned of new cases in New York City and Westchester County.

+"We are aggressively testing, following up leads, because we want to find as many people who test positive so we can get them out of circulation," New York's governor, Andrew Cuomo, said at a media briefing midday Saturday.

 UPDATE: We have learned of 21 new confirmed cases of #Coronavirus in NYS — bringing the total number of cases to 76.— Andrew Cuomo (@NYGovCuomo) March 7, 2020